anicholls35/Obscura-Flutter/README.md

 6. Adjusted look of TextAreas
 7. Addded onPress function to buttons
 8. Created channelData class in /lib/Global_Companents/Fake_Data
+9. Fixed Navigation bar being able to call itself

 #### Known Issues
 1. Can't fetch input from TextArea
 2. No Error identification for use
 3. No block prevent progression to Feed without an account
-4. Navigation can call current page
+4. Navigation stack needlesly stacking screens in memory

 ### 24th January 2021
 1. Added new Dependency flutter_svg to handle .svg files